FenryrMKIII/huberman-podcast/Episode 017 - How to Control Your Metabolism by Thyroid and Growth Hormone/epsiode 017 - key takeaways.md

-# Key takeaway 9 : Human pheromones
-Hormone = chemical that impacts things within the host.
-Pheromone = chemical that impacts things outside the host (e.g. female from the same species).

-Pheronomones in human are controversial because the organ still hasn't been clearly identified.
-But there are experiences pointing to such phenomenon.
-For example, women being able to find the t-shirt of their loved one among hundreds of others and t-shirts having been washed a hundred times.

 # Key takeaway 10 : Apnea changes hormonal levels
 Studies have shown that apnea changes hormonal levels i.e. testosterone and estrogen.
 Probably because there are testosterone and estrogen receptors in the viscera and the lungs in particular.
 But the directionality of the chanes is not clear.